svenkubiak/mangooio/docs/configuration.md

       url:  https://mydomain.com
 ```

-By default, Mangoo I/O uses values from the `default` section, which are overridden by environment-specific values when the corresponding mode is active.
+By default, mangoo I/O uses values from the `default` section, which are overridden by environment-specific values when the corresponding mode is active.

 ## Encrypted Configuration Values

 Configuration values in `config.yaml` can be encrypted using public/private key encryption.
 Encrypted values are decrypted at runtime and stored in-memory.

-To use encryption, generate a key pair via the Mangoo I/O administrative backend.
+To use encryption, generate a key pair via the mangoo I/O administrative backend.
 Once generated, you can encrypt configuration values and set them in `config.yaml` as follows:

 ```yaml
 application: